Ty Dillon: Xfinity Series

 For 2016, NASCAR used the Chase format in the Xfinity Series.
 Dillon made the Chase in 2016 on points but was eliminated after a close battle with Justin Allgaier.
-Dillon finished 5th in points for 2016 with five season-best second-place finishes (Richmond, both Iowa races, Dover during the chase, and Homestead).
+Dillon finished fifth in points for 2016 with five season-best second place finishes (Richmond, both Iowa races, Dover during the chase, and Homestead).

 Dillon ran 27 Xfinity races in 2017; he did not run the Iowa races in June and July, Road America, Mid-Ohio, Kentucky in September, and Homestead.
-Although he moved up full-time to the Cup Series in 2017, Dillon continued to drive the No. 3 Chevrolet Camaro for RCR but now on a part-time basis.
+Although he moved up full-time to the Cup Series in 2017, Dillon continued to drive the No. 3 Chevrolet Camaro for RCR, but now, he drove on a part-time basis.
 At the Xfinity opener at Daytona, Dillon was running up front until the last restart when he ran out of fuel and finished 19th.
-After two more bad finishes, Dillon began a four-race streak of top-ten finishes.
-He ended the season with 16 top tens.
+After two more bad finishes, Dillon began a four-race streak of Top 10 finishes.
+He ended the season with sixteen top-tens.

-In 2018, Dillon ran a few Xfinity races in the No. 3 Camaro as other drivers are sharing the same ride.
+In 2018, Dillon ran a few Xfinity races in the No. 3 Camaro as other drivers were sharing the same ride.
 He did not run any races in the series in 2019 and 2020.

 On January 27, 2021, it was announced that Dillon would drive for Joe Gibbs Racing in their No. 54 Toyota part-time in the Xfinity Series in 2021, running the season opener at Daytona, Homestead, Las Vegas, and Talladega in the spring.
 He joined Our Motorsports for the Charlotte race in May.